Rules for URL Pattern

 Root Path

-• If the root path gets redirected to some other URL, please give the redirected URL in the root path or provide the same in allow path for successful indexing.
+• If the Root Path redirects to another URL, use the redirected URL in the Root Path or in the Allow Path for proper indexing.

 Example: